9 Project Communications You Should Send This Year

 Make connections.
 As a project manager you are well placed to see what is going on in various areas of the business.
 Link people together, make introductions, pass on information that you think others would find useful.

-If you didn’t do it this year, read these 6 reasons why networking is important and see if I can change your mind for next year.
+If you haven’t spent much time on this recently, read these 6 reasons why networking is important and see if I can encourage you to put some time into building relationships.

 6. Thank you for…

-There are dozens of reasons why you should have said thank you to the people you worked with this year.
-I hope you took every opportunity!
+There are dozens of reasons why you can and should thank the people you work with.
+Take every opportunity!

 Build in plenty of points to celebrate team success throughout the project as well moments for individual thank yous.